NeerajChatterjee/DevJam-2021/README.md

 ### Chrome Extension:

 > _**MNNIT Connect**_: It has a timer that shut down the tabs automatically.
 Clients can enter the time and the tabs that they want to close after a certain period.
 The extension helps students from long time distractions like YouTube, Social media etc.
+> _**MNNIT MeetCalm**_: It hides the sensitive data by making a specific part blur.
+Students/Faculties can select the areas to blur and use them while doing screen sharing.

 ## Technology Stack used: